 Site Investigation / Ground Investigation

-Results of site investigations can be presented as either factual or interpretative bound reports with recommendations relating to both geotechnical and environmental considerations.
-Exploratory hole data is presented following the guidelines of Eurocode 7 Geotechnical Design and can also be presented electronically in AGS format.
+The results of site investigations can be presented as either factual or interpretative reports; the latter give recommendations relating to geotechnical and environmental considerations.
+Exploratory hole and other test data are presented in accordance with the latest British Standards and Eurocode 7.
+High-quality, computer-generated reports are produced in PDF format and hard copies are supplied if required.
+Site investigation data can also be presented electronically in AGS format.

 Structural Soils is an experienced principal contractor and can assume the relevant duties under the Construction, Design and Management (CDM 2015) Regulations.
 The company has various construction- and other industry-related accreditations and provides services to a wide range of clients, including some major companies with which it has framework agreements..
 The company is certified to an integrated management system encapsulating ISO 9001, ISO 14001 and OHSAS 18001.